ibm-datapalooza/cscc-tutorial/README.md

   ![alt text](readme-images/readme-6.png "Access NLC beta toolkit")

-2. You will be asked to confirm that you want to give the toolkit access to your NLC Servcice Instance, hit 'confirm' and you'll be taken to the toolkit homepage.
+2. You will be asked to confirm that you want to give the toolkit access to your NLC service instance, hit 'confirm' and you'll be taken to the toolkit homepage.
 Click on the 'Add training data' link to start the process of training the classifier.

   ![alt text](readme-images/readme-7.png "NLC beta toolkit homepage")

 3. The training data page will load, click the 'Upload training data' icon in the top right corner and select a CSV file with training data in.
 There is some sample training data in `sample-nlc-training/sample-classes.csv`.
-Training data is in the form of example text and a comma separated list of classes that the example should be classified in to.
+Training data is in the form of example text and a comma separated list of classes that the example should be classified to.
 In the sample, tweets are classified into either 'wimbledon' or 'sport'.

   ![alt text](readme-images/readme-8.png "NLC beta toolkit homepage")